Skip to Content, Navigation, or Footer.

 Game of note: 78-76 loss to Princeton, Jan.
 5

-Player of note: Senior guard/forward Ethan Roberts
+Player to note: Senior guard/forward Ethan Roberts

 Roberts, Penn’s leading scorer, missed four games after suffering a concussion in the Quakers’ Big 5 championship loss to Villanova on Dec.
 6, but returned to the lineup against Princeton and led the team with 19 points.
 Following that game, McCaffery said Roberts had to “get back in rhythm.”
 The former Drake transfer seemed to do just that against Brown, notching 28 points and bringing home the Big 5 Player of the Week award.

-Stat to know:
+Statistic to know:

 Quote that sums up the season so far: